What is a confidentiality agreement?

 What is a materials transfer agreement?

 Similar in function as confidentiality agreements, Material Transfer Agreements (MTA’s)

-  parties.
+between parties.
 MTA’s also specify how the material may be used.
-An MTA should be used if
+An MTA should be

 available for use or review by an academic colleague from another institution or to a